one-among-us/data/people/luxuanwen3/page.en.md

 ---
 name: Nini
 info:
-    alias: 鲵鲵,Nini
+    alias: 鲵鲵, Nini
-    location: Jiyuan, Henan Province, China
+    location: Jiyuan, Henan
 ---

 ## Description

-**Nini** is a sweet transgender girl who has a keen interest in computers, experiences some anxiety, and is generally warm and friendly.
-She was taking medication and exogenous hormones on month-basis.
-Her avatar was created by the talented artist ディーバ/Deaver (@Deaver1229).
+**Nini** was a sweet trans girl with a keen interest in computers.
+She experienced some anxiety, and was generally warm and friendly.
+She took medication and exogenous hormones on a monthly basis.
+Her avatar was created by the talented artist ディーバ/Deaver](https://x.com/Deaver1229).

-However, her parents had a lot of reservations about transgenderism, so she was closely monitored, and the only sister who can relate to her had difficulty communicating with her due to distance and academic commitments.
+However, her parents were resolutely opposed to her transgender identity and expression, so she was closely monitored.
+The only sister who truly understood her found it difficult to communicate owing to distance and academic pressures.

-Towards the end of July 2024, there was a extreme increase in the conflict between Nini and her parents.
-Her parents decided to stop her hormone replacement therapy and other medications, and they began to regard her as a rebel against orthodox.
+Towards the end of July 2024, there was an extreme increase in conflict between Nini and her parents.
+Her parents decided to stop her hormone replacement therapy and other medications, and they began to regard her as rebelling against orthodoxy.
 This was the first time she had considered taking her own life.
 After taking a significant amount of drugs and leaving her home, she was fortunate to be found by passersby after collapsing on the street.
 Subsequently, Nini was unable to access the drugs.

-At 11:55 p.m. on August 4, 2024,Nini made the last decision.
-After posting her final tweet, she took an overdose of chemicals.
-Her close friends rushed around trying to bring her back.
-However,at 3 a.m. the next morning, Nini left us to pursue her own path and seek her own freedom.
+At 11:55 p.m. on August 4, 2024, Nini made her final decision.
+After posting her last tweet, she took an overdose of chemicals.
+Her close friends rushed to save her.
+However, at 3 a.m. the next morning, Nini left us to pursue her own path and seek her freedom.

 <PhotoScroll photos={[ '${path}/photos/i wish i could.png', ]} />